 If you are interested in a career in medicine, Pre-Health Professions Advising program can help you get there.
 This program provides assistance for students considering medical school and other health-related professional schools such as veterinary, chiropractic and pharmacy school.
 Our on-campus advising services assist students in all aspects of their preparation and application for further study, including the three major areas considered most important by medical schools and graduate-level healthcare programs: achieving and maintaining a strong academic record; thorough test preparation for career-specific aptitude tests (such as the MCAT); and exposure to, and the opportunity to participate in, meaningful medically related experiences.

-In addition, you can participate in science education programs sponsored by the Oakes Museum at Messiah College, home to a Smithsonian-quality natural history collection.
+In addition, you can participate in science education programs sponsored by the Oakes Museum at Messiah University, home to a Smithsonian-quality natural history collection.
 Intended to enhance educational opportunities for both our students and the surrounding community, the museum features world-class quality mounts of African and North American mammals and the largest oological (egg) collection in Pennsylvania.
 Be a part of the Oakes Museum team by working as a volunteer and experiencing everything the museum has to offer.

 The Collaboratory for Strategic Partnerships and Applied Research is an organization that seeks to increase hope and transform lives through service in the areas of our academic disciplines.
 Our desire is to share the gospel of Jesus Christ in life, word and deed by partnering with others for projects that foster justice, empower the poor, promote peace, and care for the earth.
-Students and educators work side by side in the Collaboratory in fields such as business, engineering, computer science, and the humanities.